googleinterns/step40-2020/README.md

 This project feature pre-written tests for the modules.

-To run the various tests execute
+To run the various tests, execute
 ```
 mvn test
 ```